 Top 8 Things to do in Tangalle | Sri Lanka

-About five years ago I spent 3 weeks travelling solo around Sri Lanka during which time I saw alot of this wonderful country.
-One place that is a great addition to a Sri Lanka itinerary but didn’t make it onto my itinerary for Sri Lanka was Tangalle.
+About five years ago I spent 3 weeks travelling solo around Sri Lanka during which time I saw a lot of this wonderful country.
+One place that is a great addition to any Sri Lanka itinerary has to be Tangalle, a calm and secluded town in the district of Hambantota.

-Top Things to do in Tangalle
+Top Things to Do in Tangalle

-Tangalle is a calm and secluded town in the district of Hambantota.
-If you are planning some relaxing beach time in Sri Lanka, Tangalle is the perfect spot to start your trip with.
-Tangalle not only boasts of beautiful seaside vistas, mangroves and coves but will also offer you a look into authentic island living.
-Here are what I consider to be the 8 top things for you to do in Tangalle.
+If you are planning some relaxing beach time in Sri Lanka, Tangalle is the perfect spot to start your trip.
+It not only boasts beautiful seaside vistas, mangroves and coves but will also offer you a look into authentic island living, it’s a great addition to any Sri Lanka itinerary.
+Here are my recommended 8 top things to do in Tangalle.

 1. Rent a Bike or Scooter

 Renting a bike or scooter is the first thing you should do for your sightseeing in South Sri Lanka.
-You can also use local buses or rent tuk tuks, but tuk tuk drivers often charge you way too much than the actual fare without giving you an option to bargain with them.
+You can also use local buses or rent tuk tuks, but tuk tuk drivers often charge you way too much than the actual fare without giving you the option to bargain with them.
 I feel renting out your own vehicle is the best option for your uninterrupted beach time!

 2. Swim at Goyambokka Beach